 Being located on the coast of a peninsula, you can expect plenty of water sports activities when you visit Miami.
 Make the most of the sparkling, saltwater surroundings by learning to sail, with one of the many courses available through the American Sailing Association (ASA).

 If you’re new to sailing, the ASA’s Basic Keelboat Certification is the best option for you, and on completion, you’ll have the skills to charter a boat anywhere in the world.
 The Basic Keelboat Certification can be completed across a weekend and costs around $850 per person, per course.
 It’s worth checking out the most up to date prices on the ASA’s website, and the terms and conditions for taking part in each course available.

 Sea turtle nesting and conservation

 Miami’s stretching golden beaches aren’t just tourist hotspots; they’re also critical habitats for some of Florida’s best-loved wildlife, and sea turtles are some of the most common wildlife spotted along the city’s sandy shores.
 The loggerhead turtle is one of the most common species of turtles spotted on the beaches, however, it’s also one of the world’s most threatened, too.

 Yellow tape and metal poles can be spotted along the beaches when it’s nesting season, to protect the female turtles as they lay their eggs in the sand.

 Hop in your Easirent hire car and take a trip to Surfside, a small Florida town which is passionate about minimizing its impact on the local loggerhead turtles.
 This coastal community makes sure that there is no plastic entering its waterways, through a collaboration with Debris Free Oceans, and Miami is not Plastics – two initiatives which aim to tackle ocean plastic pollution in the Miami region.

-More Easirent car rental locations in Florida:
+More Easirent car rental locations: